 1.7.
 Lionel-Groulx

-The Lionel-Groulx is a metro station, situated in Montreal, Quebec, Canada.
+The Lionel-Groulx is a metro station situated in Montreal, Quebec, Canada.
 STM – Société de Transport de Montréal operates and maintains this station.
-It is a cross-platform interchange that first serves the Green Line and then transfers to the Orange Line.
+It is a cross-platform interchange that serves the Green Line and then transfers to the Orange Line.
 The station resides in the area of Saint-Henri.

 Architect Yves Roy designed the structure of the station.
 It is comprised of two artworks.
 These artworks include a pair of stainless steel mural sculptures.
 These are made by the architect itself over the mezzanine.
-Another one is inside the mezzanine entitled The Tree of Life.
-It is made by Joseph Rifesser.
+Another one is inside the mezzanine and is entitled The Tree of Life.
+Joseph Rifesser made it.
 He was an Italian artist.

 Lionel Groulx was a notable and influential historian of Quebec.
-The Franco-American History Institute was founded by him in the year 1946.
+He founded the Franco-American History Institute in 1946.
 Also, from 1947 to the year 1967, d’histoire de l’Amérique française, the Revue was edited by him.
-The name of the station is entitled after him as a way of remembrance.
+The station’s name is named after him as a way of remembrance.

 1.8.
 Atwater

 The Atwater is one of the Green Line metro stations in Montreal.
 It resides at Ville-Marie in Montreal, Quebec, Canada.
-This station is also managed under the Société de Transport de Montréal (STM).
-On October 14, 1966, the station was started to the public.
 It was part of Metro’s original network.

 Before 1978, at the time of the extension to the Angrignon, it was the Green Line’s western terminus.
-The architecture is defined as the regular side platform station, designed by David, Boulva et Cleve.
+The architecture is defined as the regular side platform station, designed by David, Boulva, and Cleve.

 It was constructed under De Maisonneuve Boulevard in an open-cut style.
 Dawson College, Place Alexis Nihon, and Westmount Square are part of its underground city connections.